Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localized states engineering

 where $\rho_n \in \mathbb{R}$ and $\beta,\theta \in \mathbb{C}$.
 Indeed, if we apply the adiabatic protocol to the state defined in Eq.~\eqref{eq_general_state_valid_adiabatic_protocol}, the phase acquired can be absorbed into $\beta$.
-Coherent states, cat states and squeezed states all fall into the class described in Eq.~\eqref{eq_general_state_valid_adiabatic_protocol}.
-In other words, using the adiabatic protocol not only we can engineer the many-body localized versions of states such as coherent and squeezed states, but we can do so preserving their single-mode properties.
+Coherent states, cat states, and squeezed states all fall into the class described in Eq.~\eqref{eq_general_state_valid_adiabatic_protocol}.
+In other words, using the adiabatic protocol, not only can we engineer the localized versions of states such as coherent and squeezed states but we can do so preserving their single-mode properties.

-For instance, the many-body localized version of coherent and squeezed states can be implemented either via the adiabatic time evolution or the application of an operator $\mathcal{M}$ which is linear or quadratic in the superbosonic operators $\mathcal{A}$.
-The operator $\mathcal{M}$ can be obtained applying the adiabatic protocol to its single-site counterpart, namely $\mathcal{M}=\mathcal{U}(s,U) M \mathcal{U}(s,U)^\dagger$.
+For instance, the localized versions of coherent and squeezed states can be implemented either via the adiabatic time evolution or the application of an operator $\mathcal{M}$ that is linear or quadratic in the superbosonic operators $\mathcal{A}$.
+The operator $\mathcal{M}$ can be obtained applying the adiabatic protocol to its single-site counterpart $M$, namely $\mathcal{M}=\mathcal{U}(s,U) M \mathcal{U}(s,U)^\dagger$.
 For instance, we define the dressed displacement operator,